Skip to content

 Settings

 Most writing tools bury their settings in a modal you visit once during setup and never again.
-The settings are usually either obvious (which theme, which font size) or impossibly technical (which tokenizer, which context strategy).
+The settings are usually either obvious (which theme, which font size) or impossibly technical.
 Ishvana’s settings are somewhere in the middle — enough depth that serious users can shape the tool to their workflow, but organized clearly enough that nobody has to dig through nested menus to find the thing they want to change.
-The settings modal has six tabs, each covering a specific category of configuration, and this section of the wiki walks through every knob on every tab.
-Most of the knobs have good defaults.
+This section of the wiki walks through every current settings surface.
+Most knobs have good defaults.
 You probably don’t need to change most of them.
-But when you do want to change one — when you’re setting up a new LLM provider, when you want to tune the editor to your screen, when you’re troubleshooting performance — this section is the reference for what each setting actually does.

 The settings modal is reachable from the gear icon in the main app, or from the Settings keyboard shortcut, or from the Getting Started quickstart flow on first launch.
 It opens as an overlay on top of whatever you’re currently working on and closes without disrupting your state.

 First launch.
-The Getting Started flow walks you through the essential settings during onboarding — picking a theme, setting up your first LLM provider, configuring auto-save.
+The Getting Started flow walks you through the essential settings during onboarding — picking a theme, activating your license, and confirming auto-save.
 After that, the settings sit in the background.

 When something changes.
 Getting a new GPU and want Ishvana to use it?
 Visit Performance.
-Switching from OpenRouter to direct Anthropic?
-Visit Models.
+Installing an authored-library expansion pack?
+Visit Divinity Engine.
 Buying a license for the first time?
 Visit Licensing.
 Settings visits are usually tied to a specific life event.

 When something stops feeling right.
 The editor width isn’t working for your screen.
 The auto-save interval is too aggressive.
 The notification level is too noisy.
 You visit Settings, find the knob that matches, adjust it, close the modal, and get back to writing.